Plättchen Twist 'n' Paint

-Plättchen Twist 'n' Paint is a video game for the Wii by Austrian video game developer Bplus, who describe the game as a "puzzle shooter".
+Plättchen Twist 'n' Paint is a video game for the Wii by Austrian developer Bplus, who describe the game as a "puzzle shooter".
 It was the first third party WiiWare title to be announced.

 The game was released in Europe on September 12, 2008, and in North America on September 22, 2008.
 It is priced at 1500 Wii Points in Europe, and 1000 Wii Points in North America.

 Gameplay

 Plättchen Twist 'n' Paint involves painting a sequence of tiles, called "plättchen" (which means "platelet" in German) the same color to make them disappear, with special tiles also painted in the sequence contributing to a point meter that must be filled in order to pass the stage.
 In addition to a short time limit to paint their tiles, the player must contend with items on the play field that hinder their progress, obstacles that can destroy their personified cursor, gravity that shifts tiles across the play area and unpaintable tiles.

 The game includes a single player mode as well as several offline multiplayer modes where up to 8 players can take part.
 The single player mode includes over 100 levels, which developer Bplus claims can take from minutes to weeks to perfect.

 Players use the pointer function of the Wii Remote, twisting it left and right to change the color to be painted.
 The game also features support for the Wii Zapper, with the developers claiming that playing with the Zapper brings some advantages over the other available controller configurations.
 Plättchen was originally intended to include a multiplayer mode which made use of four sets of DK Bongos, but Nintendo has requested this functionality to be removed.
 It was replaced by a new "Bomb Rain Party Mode".
 In addition, the game also features "Copycat" and "Mission" modes which must be unlocked.